zeroc-ice/ice/distribution/src/windows/docs/main/README.txt

 Ice applications in Java, you need to install a JDK, but do not need to install Visual Studio or Python.

-This file describes how to setup Visual Studio for Ice (when building C++ applications), and provides instructions for building and running the sample programs.
+This file describes how to configure your development environment to build applications with Ice.

 ======================================================================